gaganawhad/notes/ruby/ruby_object_model.md

 ##### Body

 ###### Self
-- Is the current object
+- current object
-- where instance variable and methods called (without the x.method_name format) are found
+- where instance variables are found
+- default receiver for method calls.( i.e. when done without the the x.method_name format)

 When does self change ?
 - Only *2* things change slef